aklivity/zilla-docs/src/README.md

 ### Who Zilla is for?

-- **Data platform/Kafka integration engineers** who are tasked with reliably, securely, and accessiblyapproachably exposing a Kafka cluster to internal and/or external teams.
+- **Data platform/Kafka integration engineers** who are tasked with reliably, securely, and accessibly exposing a Kafka cluster to internal and/or external teams.
 - **Application developers** who do not have Kafka expertise but want/need to build applications on top of real-time data streams.
-- **API architects** who want to easily create business functionality from their AsyncAPI schemastake advantage of AsyncAPIs.
+- **API architects** who want to drive business functionality via their AsyncAPI schemas.

 ![With and Without Zilla](/before-after-zilla.svg)